Key takeaways:

 Prescription oral medications for cold sores include:

 Untreated cold sores usually go away in about 1 to 2 weeks.
-But, in some people they can last up to 3 weeks.
+But, in some people, they can last up to 3 weeks.
 Using a cold sore treatment can lessen symptoms and shorten a cold sore episode by 1 to 2 days.

 It’s a good idea to take steps to lower the risk of passing HSV to others.
 Until your cold sore heals and you’re no longer contagious, avoid sharing any items that go in, or near, your mouth.
 And avoid kissing and sexual activity until your cold sore heals.

 Keep in mind that you can pass HSV to other parts of your body.
-Try to avoid touching your eyes when you have a cold sore so you don’t spread the HSV virus to your eyes.
+Try to avoid touching your eyes when you have a cold sore so you don’t spread HSV to your eyes.
 HSV can cause keratitis, a serious eye infection that can cause vision loss.
 If you need to touch your eyes to put in or remove contact lenses, always wash your hands first.
 It’s also a good idea to wash your hands before and after putting on cold sore creams.

 To prevent cold sores from reappearing, protect your lips from the sun using a lip balm with SPF.
 And throw away any lip products you used while you had a cold sore.